HewlettPackard/Mithril/usecases/workload-to-ingress-upstream-spire/README.md

-#Connecting two workloads from different Mithril clusters using external disk Spire CA
+#Connecting two workloads from different Mithril on a Nested Configuration

 This section showcases a mTLS between two workloads from different Mithril clusters within the same trust domain and in a Nested SPIRE configuration using the [‘spire’ UpstreamAuthority plugin](https://github.com/spiffe/spire/blob/main/doc/plugin_server_upstreamauthority_spire.md).